Home>Clinical Environmental Studies Program>About the Clinical Environmental Studies Program

 The Integrated Environmental Studies Course aims at obtaining broad perspectives on environmental issues and problem solving capacity on the grounds simultaneously, which cannot be readily learned in the laboratory activities, by means of participation of students and teaching staffs from various fields of disciplines.

-Classes and Research Instruction in Basic Environmental Studies (CBES) 1 and 2, entitled "Perspective on Sustainable Society," looks at what sustainability is in multifaceted manner, aiming development of a new concept beyond sustainability.
+SDGs Basic Seminar, entitled "Perspective on Sustainable Society," looks at what sustainability is in multifaceted manner, aiming development of a new concept beyond sustainability.
 Students identify the theme, conduct literature survey and report and share the findings and ideas.

 flow-ORT_en.jpg